davidgbiggs/typescript-calculator/README.md

 # TypeScript Calculator

-Project built in order to fulfill the requirements of the Front End Developement Libraries Certification on Free Code Camp
+Project built in order to fulfill the requirements of the Front End Development Libraries Certification on Free Code Camp